Last Updated on October 3, 2022 by admin

 1. Walk Around Seattle Center

 The Seattle Center is the cultural hub of the city and it contains a number of attractions.
 Some of those attractions cost money (like the Space Needle), but many are free!
 The International Fountain was built in 1962 as part of the World’s Fair.
 It contains 274 water jets and LED lighting.
 There are four “super shooters” that blast water up to 120 feet into the air.
 The Bill and Melinda Gates Foundation Discovery Center has a number of exhibits showcasing the philanthropy of the organization.
-(Currently closed, but there are virtual exhibits on the website.)
 The Seattle Center also has a large playground called Artists at Play.
 It’s fun just to walk through the Seattle Center.
 We like to take photos next to the purple exterior wall at the MoPOP.

 2. Explore Pike Place Market

 Pike Place Market is one of the most popular attractions in Seattle, and you can walk around the market for free.
 You can watch the fish mongers toss fish (one of the most iconic scenes in the market), see Rachel the Piggy Bank (the market’s bronze mascot), add a piece of gum to the gum wall (located in Post Alley), visit the market’s secret garden (an urban garden located on the roof), and see the oldest continuously-running Starbucks (sometimes mistakenly called the “First Starbucks”).
 If you do have some money to spend, there are over 500 vendors at the market selling all sorts of foods, beverages, and souvenirs.
-You can also choose to purchase a chef-guided tour of the market too.
+We wrote a full article about our favorite things to do at Pike Place Market, if you’d like more details!

 3. See the Olympic Sculpture Park